 The resort also uses solar PV power and all waste is treated on-site.
 Soneva’s Eco Centro Waste-to-Wealth center ensures that waste is recycled, while the extensive vegetable garden gives local organic produce for the restaurants.
 This all made the place feel that extra bit special.

-I stayed in a one bedroom water retreat, which was fantastic, despite being technically the lowest category villa at the resort.
-I had my own private pool and a terrace, sunbathing chairs, a terrace on the first floor, gigantic living room, “mini-bar” that was basically an entirely separate room, an office, and two bathrooms.
+I stayed in a one-bedroom water retreat, which was fantastic, despite being technically the lowest category villa at the resort.
+I had my own private pool and a terrace, sunbathing chairs, a terrace on the first floor, a gigantic living room, a “mini-bar” that was basically an entirely separate room, an office, and two bathrooms.

 My outdoor bathroom had a shower and a bathtub, next to a private swim-in area.
 Not to mention multiple glass-bottomed areas, including one in a toilet (I’ll miss this toilet forever!).

 I absolutely loved the design of the entire villa.
-White wood, combined with light violet accents, give the whole thing a seaside vibe.
+Whitewood, combined with light violet accents, gives the whole thing a seaside vibe.

 The roof directly above the bedroom could be open by pressing a button.
 I left it open for the whole night as it was giving a nice breeze and also, I could watch the stars from my comfy bed.